 - a.
 Verifying, as part of the initial authenticator distribution, the identity of the individual, group, role, or device receiving the authenticator; - b.
 Establishing initial authenticator content for authenticators defined by the organization; - c.
 Ensuring that authenticators have sufficient strength of mechanism for their intended use; - d.
 Establishing and implementing administrative procedures for initial authenticator distribution, for lost/compromised or damaged authenticators, and for revoking authenticators; - e.
-Changing default content of authenticators prior to information system installation; - f.
+Changing default content of authenticators prior to information system installation;

+- f.
 Establishing minimum and maximum lifetime restrictions and reuse conditions for authenticators; - g.
-Changing/refreshing user-account authenticators at least every 9042-days; - a.
-Changing/refreshing administrative authenticators at least every 42-days. - b.
-Changing/refreshing sensitive system authenticators at least every 42-days. - h.
+Changing/refreshing user-account authenticators at least every 60-days (or use multi-factor authentication); - a.
+Changing/refreshing administrative authenticators at least every 42-days (or use multifactor authentication); - b.
+Changing/refreshing sensitive system authenticators at least every 42-days (or use multifactor authentication); - h.
 Protecting authenticator content from unauthorized disclosure and modification; - i.
 Requiring individuals to take, and having devices implement, specific security safeguards to protect authenticators; and - j.
 Withdrawn: Not applicable to COV